 County championships are the first level of national swimming competition.
 All keen club swimmers should aspire to compete in the Country Championships.
 To qualify a swimmer must achieve a Qualifying Time (QT) in a licenced swimming gala.
 There are many licenced galas held during the year, including the Club Championships.

 It can be frustrating for swimmers who achieved a consideration time but were not selected.
-Swimmers should remember that the Kent county qualifying times are hard in Kent and just to achieve a Consideration time is an achievement.
+Swimmers should remember that the Kent county qualifying times are fast and just to achieve a Consideration time is an achievement.
 Work with your coach to perfect your technique, enter other open competitions and aim for next year.

 The Kent County Championships are held each year in January/February.
 For information about the "Kents" please go to www.kentswimming.org.